Access Accounts update

-How does the ‘Invest Idle Cash’ function now work?
+How does the ‘Invest Idle Funds’ function now work?

 We have made the decision to temporarily remove the ‘Invest Idle Funds’ function at this time.
-Whilst withdrawals from the Access Accounts have resumed and moved to a queuing system, we feel that temporarily pausing this function will simplify our lenders’ experience whilst we are no longer in normal market conditions.
+Whilst withdrawals from the Access Accounts have resumed and moved to a queuing system, we feel that temporarily pausing this function will simplify our lenders’ experience whilst we are no longer in ‘Normal Market Conditions’.

 This also prevents a situation where money returning to a lender’s account may be swept into the Access Accounts at a time when withdrawals are operating more slowly than usual, if that lender had not switched off ‘Invest Idle Funds’

 Do capital repayments in full, or part, or where a loan has regular repayments of capital, contribute to withdrawal requests from the Access Accounts?

 Yes, they do, however please be aware that, at the time of writing, it appears that many banks and other major alternative lenders have suspended funding new loans.
 This means that we are experiencing reduced loan redemptions in full compared to what was previously expected to have made up a substantial amount of the cash for withdrawals.
 Therefore, capital repayments are no longer at a material level at this time.